CompactClick supported by its audience. When you buy through links on our site, we may earn an affiliate commission. Learn more.

 • And manual controls (e.g. focus ring) to control camera functions.

-You may also like: How to clean the outside of a DSLR camera
+You may also like: How to properly take care of a DSLR camera

 Features to Look for in a DSLR Camera